 While all you need to do is wait for your goods at your warehouse and actively assist your seller so that he can obtain the import license or other official documents required and deal with import customs clearance for you.

-The term DAP in shipping covers all the functions of DDU incoterms while offering more versatility in its application scenarios.
-It is not limited to a specific destination, which can be a designated point at the border of two countries, on a ship at the destination port, or at a specific inland location in the importing country.
+Simply put, DAP is not limited to a specific destination ā it can refer to a delivery point at a border crossing, on a ship at the destination port, or even at an inland location in the importing country.

-A Real Example of DDP and DDU
+A real example of DDP and DAP

 You buy 2000 cups from Yiwu, China, and will send them to your warehouse in New York by sea.